Resin Bonded Dental Bridge An Overview

-An advantage of this bridge design is that the supporting teeth adjacent to the space are hardly affected by a resin-bonded bridge.
+An advantage of this bridge design is that the adjacent supporting teeth are hardly affected by a resin-bonded bridge.
 The teeth are minimally trimmed down and the “wing” is simply bonded to the supporting tooth.
 As a result, the procedure is somewhat reversible should the decision be made at a later time to replace the bridge with a dental implant.

 Color and Shape